vinaykul/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

   priority Pods.
 Pre-emption by Kubelet is simpler, and has lower latencies.
 * Lowering memory limits may not always work if the application is holding on to pages.
-Kubelet will use a control loop to set the memory limits near usage in order to force a reclaim, and update ContainerStatus.ResourcesAllocated only when limit is at desired value.
+Kubelet will use a control loop to set the memory limits near usage in order to force a reclaim, and update Status.ContainerStatuses[i].Resources only when limit is at desired value.
 * Impact of Pod Overhead: Kubelet adds Pod Overhead to the resize request to determine if in-place resize is possible.